Enakku Vaaitha Adimaigal: Plot

-The film revolves around Krishna (Jai), who works in an IT company.
-He has three friends: Ramesh (Karunakaran), a bank cashier; Moideen (Kaali Venkat), an auto driver; and Sowmya (Naveen George Thomas), a call center executive.
-Krishna goes on a vacation with his colleagues, where he falls in love with his colleague Divya (Pranitha).
+The film revolves around Krishna, who works in an IT company.
+He has three friends: Ramesh, a bank cashier; Moideen, an auto driver; and Sowmya, a call center executive.
+Krishna goes on a vacation with his colleagues, where he falls in love with his colleague Divya.
 Everything goes fine in the initial few days, and their love life is a bliss.
 One day, Divya breaks up with Krishna, citing a reason that she is going to marry someone else.
-Krishna gets heartbroken and depressed, so he consults a psychiatrist named Muthu Vinayagam (Thambi Ramaiah) for counsel.
+Krishna gets heartbroken and depressed, so he consults a psychiatrist named Muthu Vinayagam for counsel.
 Muthu listens to Krishna's story and advises him to get in touch with his friends whenever he feels depressed.
 As a result, Krishna reaches out to his three friends, who turn out to be busy with their personal lives and do not pay heed to his words.
 Krishna becomes dejected, rents a lodge, and gets drunk.
 He calls up his friends and threatens them that he is about to commit suicide.
 Realizing that their friend is in serious trouble, they immediately act upon to reach out to him.
 As they are unaware of his location, they are not able to find him.
 During the search process, all three of them get into various troubles for no fault of their own.
 Despite the troubles, will they be able to reach out to their friend and stop his suicide constitutes the rest of the story.

 Cast

 Production

 In March 2016, Mahendran Rajamani and Vansan Movies held discussions with actors Siddharth, Nakul and Thaman about casting them in a script titled Enakku Vaaitha Adimaigal.
-Despite Thaman's announcement that the trio would reunite again after Boys (2003), the project failed to materialise.
+Despite Thaman's announcement that the trio would reunite again after Boys 2003), the project failed to materialise.
 Soon after, Vansan Movies announced that they had instead signed on actor Jai to be a part of a film in early June 2016.
 Pranitha joined the team to portray the lead actress, while Karunakaran, Kaali Venkat and theatre actor Naveen were selected to portray Jai's friends.
 Thambi Ramaiah and Rajendran were also bought in to portray characters in the film, with the latter copying the body language of American actor Dwayne Johnson for his role.
 The film was officially launched on 22 June 2016, with a poster of the film released depicting the technical crew as a part of a WhatsApp group conversation.
 The film was shot extensively in the final quarter of 2016 across Kodaikanal and Puducherry.
 In December 2016, Santhanam shot for a cameo appearance in the film.